HP

 EXHIBITIONS/SHOWS

-2024 NCECA conference, Monocacy River Pottery Group
+2024 NCECA Conference, Monocacy River Pottery Group, Richmond, VA

-2024 Noma Gallery, Frederick, MD Ceramic Invitational
+2024 NOMA Gallery, Frederick, MD Ceramic Invitational

 2023 Waverly Street Gallery, one person show